Clicky

 4. You Notice That the Wrong URL is Ranking

-If you have several pages with duplicate content, your chances of ranking for any given keyword in the search results are dramatically reduced.
+If you have several similar pages with duplicate content, your chances of ranking for any given keyword in the search results are dramatically reduced.

 That’s because search engines have a bias towards a single version of any given page being ranked.